Political prisoners in Ba'athist Syria

-From 1964 until 2011, the State of Emergency Law in Syria allowed government forces to arbitrarily detain political suspects at will for unlimited duration of time.
-During this time, tens of thousands have reportedly been arrested, tortured, and held in isolation for months to years without charge or trial.
-Although the state of emergency was lifted in 2011 at the outbreak of the Syrian Civil War, arrests continue.
-Civil society activists, media workers (including citizen journalists), and medical and humanitarian workers have reportedly been targeted by government forces, pro-government militias, and increasingly by non-state armed groups.
+From 1964 until 2011, the State of Emergency Law in Syria allowed for arbitrary detention of political suspects at will for an unlimited duration of time.
+During this time, tens of thousands have been arrested, tortured, and held in isolation for months to years without charge or trial.
+Although the state of emergency was officially lifted in 2011 at the outbreak of the Syrian Civil War, arrests continued.
+Civil society activists, media workers (including citizen journalists), and medical and humanitarian workers have been targeted by the Assad regime, its militias, and by non-state armed groups.

 Recent history

-In May 2011, President Bashar al-Assad issued amnesty to all political prisoners and on June 21, 2012 declared amnesty for all crimes committed before June 20, according to Syrian State Television.
+In May 2011, Bashar al-Assad officially decreed a general amnesty to all political prisoners, and on June 21, 2012 declared amnesty for all crimes committed before June 20 according to State Television.
 However, in January 2014, an extensive report was released containing evidence smuggled out of the country showing the systematic killing and torture of about 11,000 detainees.

 According to the Center for Documentation of Violations in Syria, a monitoring group composed of a network of Syrian opposition activists that documents human rights violations committed through the course of the Syrian uprising, there were 37,245 prisoners in Syria as of March 2014.